Seanmclem/r3f-creator/README.md

 # React Three Fiber (r3f) Builder

-The goal of this project is to build a visual editor to simplify creating models and shapes for React Three Fiber.
-You would be able to use a visual editor to add primitives to your model component, and configure their props with a GUI.
-You could see changes previewed in real-time.
-Then, when you're ready to export, we will use the File system access API in chromium to save our files.
-Or maybe simple download fallbacks too.
+The goal of this project is to build a visual editor for building scenes for React Three Fiber.
+You can add ThreeJs primitives provided by r3f, or custom components loaded.
+Add them to your scene and configure their props with a GUI.

+You can see changes previewed in real-time.
+When you're ready, you can export your scene to valid r3f code and into a react project to run your scene as you've made it.

 One day, I'd like it to be more of a Unity-like experience for R3F and the web.